van001/lesscode-fp/README.md

 - [Morphism](https://github.com/van001/lesscode-fp#morphism) : talks about data transformations.
 - [Side-effects](https://github.com/van001/lesscode-fp#side-effects) : talks about declaring and composing real-world functions, which are not pure.

-***Object-oriented programming thrives in categorizing the complexities using multiple classes, functional programming thrives in generalizing the complexities into few categories.***
+***Object-oriented programming thrives in braoder categorization of complexities (using multiple classes), functional programming thrives in generalization of complexities into few categories.***

 # Fundementals